taherb22/jenkins_files/docs/README.md

 ## Overview
 The purpose of this Jenkins pipeline is to automate the build, test, and deployment process of a software project.
 The pipeline is designed to run on a specific, controlled agent label to ensure a secure and consistent environment.

+## Pipeline Stages
+Unfortunately, the provided pipeline data does not include any stages.
+This section will be updated once the stages are defined.

 ## Environment Variables
 The pipeline uses the following environment variables:
-* `API_TOKEN`: This variable is set to a credential stored in Jenkins, referenced by the ID 'my-api-token'.
-It is used for authentication with external APIs.
+* `API_TOKEN`: This variable is set to a credential stored in Jenkins, specifically `'credentials('my-api-token')'`.
+It is used to authenticate API requests.
-* `DISABLE_INSECURE_FEATURES`: This variable is set to 'true' to disable insecure features and ensure the pipeline runs with enhanced security.
+* `DISABLE_INSECURE_FEATURES`: This variable is set to `'true'` to disable insecure features in the pipeline.

-## Pipeline Stages
-Unfortunately, the provided pipeline data does not include any defined stages.
-Typically, a pipeline would include stages such as build, test, and deploy.
-However, we can still document the post-actions that are defined.

-## Post-Actions
+## Post-Build Actions
-The pipeline includes post-actions that are executed at the end of the pipeline run, regardless of the outcome.
-These actions include:
+The pipeline includes post-build actions that are executed regardless of the build result:
-* Cleaning up the workspace securely using the `cleanWs()` command.
+* Clean up the workspace securely using the `cleanWs()` command.
-* Sending an audit log to a secure logging service.
-This involves determining the build status and echoing a message with the build number and status.
+* Send an audit log to a secure logging service.
+The log includes the build status, which is determined by the `currentBuild.result` variable.
+If the result is null, it defaults to `'SUCCESS'`.

-In the event of a failure, the pipeline will also:
+The pipeline also includes a post-build action that is executed on failure:
-* Notify the team via email with a restricted set of details, including the build number and a link to the build URL in Jenkins.
+* Notify the team via email with a restricted subject and body.
+The email includes the build number and a link to the build URL.

 ## Usage Instructions
-To trigger the pipeline, developers can use the Jenkins UI or API to start a new build.
-To monitor the execution of the pipeline, developers can view the build logs and console output in Jenkins.
+To trigger the pipeline, follow these steps:
+1. Log in to the Jenkins dashboard.
+2. Navigate to the pipeline job.
+3. Click the "Build Now" button.

+To monitor the pipeline execution:
+1. Log in to the Jenkins dashboard.
+2. Navigate to the pipeline job.
+3. Click on the build number to view the build details.

-To troubleshoot common issues, developers can:
+To troubleshoot common issues:
-* Check the build logs for error messages or exceptions.
+1. Check the build logs for errors.
-* Verify that the environment variables are set correctly.
+2. Verify that the environment variables are set correctly.
-* Test the pipeline with a small, isolated change to identify any issues.

-Note: Due to the incomplete pipeline data, this documentation focuses on the available information.
-Additional stages and steps may be added in the future to complete the pipeline.
+3. Ensure that the agent label is correctly configured.

+Note: The pipeline data is incomplete, as it does not include any stages.
+This documentation will be updated once the stages are defined.